sanu11/Australian-Open-Stats-D3-Visualization/README.md

 Used Tabletop library to get data from above googlesheet.<br>
 Used bar, line and pie chart to represent information from the dataset.<br>
 Interaction techniques like hover, sort, overview->detail are used.<br>
 Used d3pie library to draw pie chart.
-Its a library built on top of d3 use to draw attractive bar charts.<br>
+Its a library built on top of d3 to draw attractive pie charts.<br>
 Open index.html to view the page.